unclehowell/datro/COLLABORATE.md

 ## Summary
 DATRO's website, document, software and training video source-code (everything) is held in a single public repository ("monorepo")
-The primary location online is `github.com/unclehowell/datro`.
+The primary location of this monorepo is `github.com/unclehowell/datro`.
-This monorepo can also be discovered elsewhere online and offline - just ask around.
+But it can be discovered elsewhere online and offline - just ask around.
-There's a few branches in the monorepo e.g. gh-pages, subrepos, netlify etc This branch of our monorepo is entitled 'net-installer' (see README.md for more info on its content)
+There's a few branches in the monorepo e.g. gh-pages, netlify, subrepos etc This branch is entitled 'net-installer' - since it primarily contains the source for net-installers.
+Net-Installers autonomously self-build a disk image, including the devices firmware and software.

 ## Why Collaborate
-Unlike other open source projects, it's worth collaborating since DATRO's networks revenue is autonomously divided between developers.
+Unlike other open source projects, it's worth collaborating since DATRO distributes its network revenue between developers fully autonomously.
-So you don't get paid for a job well done with DATRO.
-Your contribution is democratically elected a beneficial interest.
-Since you maintain own and control of the contributing source code, you receive the beneficial interest as an ongoing royalty.
+Since developers maintain, own and control their contributing source code, beneficial interest in this network is managed as an ongoing royalty.

 ## Basic Concept
 1. You make your own github repository (name it with relivance to the content).
 Your contribution, so you'll maintain ownership and control.